AsifAliAnsari-GH/data-science-projectss/README.md

 # data-science-projects-
+Developed a machine learning model to identify fake news articles.
+Used NLP techniques for feature extraction and various supervised learning algorithms for classification.
+Achieved high accuracy through model optimization and implemented a user-friendly web application for real-time analysis.

 This project will address the following key challenges:
 1. Detecting fake news from a large and different dataset The dataset of news papers may contain a wide range of motifs, sources, and styles, making it challenging to